rohan843/CTFs/strategies.md

 A tool that can be used for steganalysis is `zsteg`.
 Use the command `zsteg -a <file-name>` to get every possible extraction applied to the file.
 Moreover, `zsteg` will also report the byte offset in a PNG should extra data be appended which then can be extracted using `dd`.

 An important note in bitmap (BMP) files is that they may have mangled header information, such as incorrect height or width.
 Use `hexedit` to increase the heights and widths just to check if any parts of the image were hidden from view.
 An online reference for the BMP format can be useful for this: [https://en.wikipedia.org/wiki/BMP_file_format#Bitmap_file_header](https://en.wikipedia.org/wiki/BMP_file_format#Bitmap_file_header).

+## Random Looking File/Binary Data

+Sometimes weird files may be extracted/received that have no extension or magic bytes in the header.
+These might be ZIP archives.
+Try to unzip them.

 ## Text Data - ASCII